PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ![image.png](./assets/1650026052596-image.png)

-One-dimensional distribution of shape ratio (width/height) of all object detection boxes:
+One-dimensional distribution of shape ratio (width/height) of all object bounding boxes:

 ![image.png](./assets/1650026072233-image.png)

-Two-dimensional distribution of coordinates in the upper left corner of all object detection boxes:
+Two-dimensional distribution of coordinates at the upper left corner of all object bounding boxes:

 ![image.png](./assets/1650026247150-image.png)

-Two-dimensional distribution of relative proportional values of coordinates at the upper left corner of all object detection boxes:
+Two-dimensional distribution of relative proportional values of coordinates at the upper left corner of all object bounding boxes:

 ![image.png](./assets/1650026289987-image.png)

-Two-dimensional distribution of coordinates at the lower right corner of all object detection boxes:
+Two-dimensional distribution of coordinates at the lower right corner of all object bounding boxes:

 ![image.png](./assets/1650026457254-image.png)

-Two-dimensional distribution of relative proportional values of coordinates at the lower right corner of all object detection boxes:
+Two-dimensional distribution of relative proportional values of coordinates at the lower right corner of all object bounding boxes:

 ![image.png](./assets/1650026487732-image.png)